-Following the FDA’s approval of the new Alzheimer’s drug Aduhelm (aducanumab), retired neurologist Daniel Gibbs spoke with Being Patient in a recent LiveTalk about his own Alzheimer’s diagnosis, his unusual and severe case of side effects during aducanumab’s clinical trial, and the importance of participating in Alzheimer’s research.
+Retired neurologist Daniel Gibbs speaks about his own Alzheimer’s diagnosis, his unusual and severe case of side effects in aducanumab (Aduhelm) clinical trials, and the importance of participating in Alzheimer’s research.

 The FDA’s accelerated approval of the Alzheimer’s drug Aduhelm (aducanumab) has spurred controversy in the Alzheimer’s community, with some experts certain that the approval was premature.
 Meanwhile, others believe the move will help usher in a new era of Alzheimer’s treatments, therapies that may slow the progression of the disease.